A Brief History

 There is a memorial wall situated by the War Cross Memorial adjacent to the public graves where a Single or Double Wall Plaque in memory of a loved one can be purchased.
-Application packs and further details are available on request via the Cemetery office.
+Application packs and further details are available on request via the Kings Norton Cemetery office.

 Memorial benches may be purchased in memory of a loved one.
 They may be placed in a chosen spot within the cemetery grounds in consultation with a member of the office staff.
-Only benches purchased through the cemetery office will be permitted within the cemetery grounds.
+Only benches purchased through Kings Norton cemetery office will be permitted within the cemetery grounds.

 Intepretation boards also show you maps of the cemetery to help you locate sections within the cemetery grounds.

 Please be aware that no dogs with the exception of guide dogs are permitted in the cemetery, even if the dog is restrained by a lead.

-The Bereavement Services Office and records for Brandwood End Cemetery have now been relocated to Kings Norton Cemetery but you need to use the on line service mentioned above to retrieve an actual grave position.
+The Bereavement Services Office and records for Brandwood End Cemetery are now located at Kings Norton Cemetery but you need to use the on line service mentioned above to retrieve an actual grave position.

 Their telephone number is 0121 303 5583.
 Any post should be addressed to Brandwood End Cemetery, c/o Kings Norton Cemetery, Longdales Road, Kings Norton, Birmingham.
 B38 9BU